frios2020/CRUD-Django/README.md

 This repository shows how:
 * Create models, views, templates, forms from model.
 * How apply basic operations in forms (CRUD).
+* Use filters to the applications table
 * Form authentication.

-Things to do
-* Redirect to the right page according to the authenticated user profile.
-* Fields validation (Datetime).